 Top 6 DIY Cat Window Guards and Screen Protectors

 1. Cat Proof Windows with Fence Wire

-|Materials:||Fence Wires, Screws, Washer
+|Fence Wires, Screws, Washer

 |Drill, Scissors/wire cutters, Tape Measure

 One of the easiest ways to cat-proof your windows is by installing fence wire screens.
-These screens are bigger and more visible than plastic window screens, but they still let light and air in while being completely cat-proof.
+These screens are bigger and more visible than plastic window screens, but they still let light and air in and are completely cat-proof.
 The screens are strong enough to withstand scratching and stop your cat from falling through the window.

 2. Replace Standard Window Screen with Pet Mesh

 |Pet window mesh, spline

 |Flat screwdriver or spline tool, scissors or knife, tape measure

-To replace your window screen, you’ll need to pull out the frame and remove the original screen.
+To replace your window screen, you must pull out the frame and remove the original screen.
 Window screens are held in place with spline—a material that resembles a rubbery rope.
-If your spline is in good condition, you might be able to reuse it, but buying new spline in a slightly lighter weight will make your job easier.
+If your spline is in good condition, you might be able to reuse it, but buying a new spline in a slightly lighter weight will make your job easier.

 4. Attach Wire Mesh with Cable Ties

 |Wire mesh, cable ties

 |Scissors/wire cutters, tape measure

 Cable ties make everything easier!
-For a simple, easily removed window screen, this video shows how to attach a basic wire mesh to the window with cable ties.
-This method does require windows that already have a grill or frame to attach the cable ties to, making it a little more limited.
+For a simple, easily-removed window screen, this video shows how to attach a basic wire mesh to the window with cable ties.
+This method requires windows with a grill or frame to attach the cable ties to, making it a little more limited.

 5. Protect your Screen with Plexiglass

 |Plexiglass cutter, measuring tape

 If airflow is less important to you or you only need to cover the lower part of your windows, a basic plexiglass cover can keep your windows safe and clear.
 This tutorial shows how to cover the screen door in an RV, but it’s easy to adapt it to any window or door screen.

 6. Removable Cat Proof Vinyl Frame

 |Fence wire, screws, washers, L brackets, vinyl window frame

 |Drill, scissors/wire cutters, tape measure

 If you don’t want to drill into your window frames, you can also make a removable screen.
-This video shows how to make a removable screen that’s built around a simple vinyl frame just smaller than the window itself.
+This video shows how to make a removable screen built around a simple vinyl frame smaller than the window itself.
 You could also use a wooden frame with a little ingenuity.

-- DIY Cardboard Cat Tree Plans You Can Make Today (with Pictures)
+- DIY Cardboard Cat Tree Plans(with Pictures)